Last Updated on: 2nd September 2023, 04:26 pm

 It’s rare for cleaner shrimp and hermit crabs to fight.
 As long as both animals have hiding places, they’ll get along okay.

 Cleaner shrimp fare better than sea snails, as a hermit crab may attack sea snails to take their shell.
 Cleaner shrimp have no shell to offer and are fast and agile enough to avoid pincers.

 Fish That Shouldn’t Live with Hermit Crabs

-While many species of fish peacefully co-exist with hermit crabs, this does not apply to all.
-Some of the most popular pet fish and incompatible with hermit crabs.
-This must be taken under advisement before pairing species.
+While many fish species peacefully co-exist with hermit crabs, this doesn’t apply to all fish.
+Some of the most popular pet fish are incompatible with hermit crabs, including:

-Betta fish are among the most popular tropical fish in the world.
-They look stunning and bring any aquarium to life.
-Can hermit crabs live with betta fish, though?
-The answer is usually no.
+Betta fish are among the most popular tropical fish in the world, as they look stunning and bring any aquarium to life.
+Can hermit crabs live with betta fish?
+Unfortunately, the answer is usually no.

 Consider the other name for bettas – Siamese fighting fish.
-These are not shy and retiring fish.
-They can be aggressive.
-This means a betta may attack a hermit crab.
-This will cause stress to the crustacean.
+These aren’t shy and retiring fish, meaning a betta may attack hermit crabs, so they’ll always feel stressed.

-Bettas have a reputation as aggressive fish, but they are shrinking violets compared to cichlids.
-These brightly-colored fish look great.
-They are hugely territorial and constantly battle for dominance and territory.
+Bettas are shrinking violets compared to cichlids.
+These brightly-colored fish look amazing but are highly territorial, constantly battling for dominance and territory.

-If a cichlid has seen off competition, it will quickly turn its attention to hermit crabs.
-This fish is large enough to attack and eat a hermit crab.
-Your crustaceans are unlikely to survive long with these tankmates.
+If a cichlid has seen off competition, it’ll quickly turn its attention to hermit crabs.
+This fish is large enough to attack and eat a hermit crab, so they’re unlikely to survive long with these tankmates.

-Marine hermit crabs can live with fish.
-In fact, this can be a mutually beneficial arrangement for all involved.
-Hermit crabs will keep a fish tank clean, eat well, and add character to an aquarium.
-Just ensure the species of fish and crustacean are compatible, and all are cared for appropriately.
+Marine hermit crabs can live with certain fish, which can be a mutually beneficial arrangement for all involved.
+Hermit crabs keep a fish tank clean, eat well, and add character to an aquarium.